-to the extent any forward-looking information in this Presentation constitutes "financial information" or "financial outlooks" within the meaning of applicable Canadian securities laws, such information is being provided to demonstrate the anticipated market penetration of the Company's products and the reader is cautioned that this information may not be appropriate for any other purpose and the reader should not place undue reliance on such future-oriented financial information and financial outlooks.
-Future-oriented financial information and financial outlooks, as with forward-looking information place undue reliance on such future-oriented financial information and financial outlooks, as with forward-looking information generally, are, without limitation, based on the assumptions and subject to the risks set out above under the heading 'On Forward-Looking Statements'.
-Indus' actual financial position and results of operations may differ materially from management's current expectations and, as a result, indus' revenue and expenses may differ materially from the revenue and expenses profiles provided in this Presentation.
-Such information is presented for illustrative purposes only and may not be an indication of Indus' actual financial position or results of operations.
+ON POTORE-DRIENT BEFINANCIAL INFORMATION.
+To the extent any forward-looking information in this Presentation constitutes "financial information" or "financial outlooks" within the meaning of applicable Canadian securities laws, such information is being provided to demonstrate the anticipated market penetration of the Company's products and the reader is cautioned that this information may not be appropriate for any other purpose and the reader should not place undue reliance on such future-oriented financial information and financial outlooks.
+Future-oriented financial outlooks, as with forward-looking information and financial position and results of operations and subject to the risks set out above under the heading "On Forward-looking Statements".
+Indus' actual financial position and results of operations and subject to the risks set out above under the heading "On Forward-looking Statements".
+Indus' actual financial position and results of operations and subject to the risks set out above under the heading "On Forward-looking Statements".
+Indus' actual financial position and results of operations and subject to the risks set out above under the heading "On Forward-looking Statements".
+Indus' actual financial position and results of operations and subject to the risks set out above under the heading "On Forward-looking Statements".
+Indus' actual financial position and results of operations are subject to the risks set out above under the heading "On Forward-looking Statements".
+Indus' actual financial position and results of operations are subject to the risks set of the ri information is presented for illustrative purposes only and may not be an indication of Indus' actual financial position or results of operations